 | about

-We cordially invite all European Psychotherapists to join with Ukrainian Psychotherapists in this Ninth Symposium on Friday November 14th.
-These Symposia are one part of EAP’s support for Ukraine during the full-scale war.
+We cordially invite all European Psychotherapists to join with Ukrainian Psychotherapists in this Tenth Symposium on Friday February 20th 2026.

 | SCHEDULE: 9th SYMPOSIUM